sklintyg/tools/minishift/README.md

 ## Creating the S2I image

-_Note that we may need to set up a "sklintyg" account at Docker Hub unless we fix a private repository for our docker images._

-Go to the `s2i-war-builder` folder.
+Go to the `tools/minishift/s2i-war-builder/s2i-war-builder` folder.
 A Makefile exists to simplify creation of image and openshift image stream.
-You are expected to be logged in to openshift and also to have an appropriate docker environment up an runnning.
+You are expected to be logged in to openshift.

- 	# create image stream
+ 	# create image stream, requires the `buildtemplate-image` to be installed
- 	make install

- 	# build docker image
- 	make build
+ 	$ make build

- 	# build and push docker image
- 	make push

-Due to lack of permissions manual steps are required to import the S2I builder to the remote basefarm cluster.

-1. Upload image to a public docker hub
-2. Connect oc to the remote cluster
-2. Import and create a corresponding image stream `$ oc import-image <docker-name> --confirm`

 If you would like to dive into details, please checkout:

 * S2I - [https://github.com/openshift/source-to-image/releases/tag/v1.1.8](https://github.com/openshift/source-to-image/releases/tag/v1.1.8)